tejeshvaish/CNN-For-Video-Understanding/README.md

 This is the repository which implements late temporal modeling on top of the 3D CNN architectures and mainly focus on BERT for this aim.

 ## Environment
-python 3.6.4
+- python 3.6.4
-tensorflow 1.x
+- tensorflow 1.x
-keras>=2.0.0
+- keras>=2.0.0
-pytest>=3.0.3
+- pytest>=3.0.3
-pytest-cov>=2.4.0
+- pytest-cov>=2.4.0
-pytest-xdist>=1.15.0
+- pytest-xdist>=1.15.0
+- basically a normal colab environment

 ## DataSet
-The Biggest Hurdle I faced while implementing the paper or any 2D/3D CNN for that matter was the video dataset , It was extremenly difficult to parse the dataset and load it into different different frames which would them be sent into our model, where then the last TGAP layer of the model then use to average the score of each of the frame to get the Actual classification of the model.
+The Biggest Hurdle we faced while implementing the paper or any 2D/3D CNN for that matter was the video dataset , It was extremenly difficult to parse the dataset and load it into different different frames which would them be sent into our model, where then the last TGAP layer of the model then use to average the score of each of the frame to get the Actual classification of the model.

-So, Finally I Used many methods to accomplish this task, one of them was to convert the video into images which are then normalized and then transformed into a numpy array which can be given as input to our model to get the result.
+So, Finally I Used many methods to accomplish this task, one of them was to convert the video into many frames which are then normalized and then transformed into a numpy array which can be given as input to our model to get the result.

+* For the first implementation I used UCF101 dataset and trained the model on just 10% of it(due to lack of GPUs , RAM and time).

+* For the second implementaton I again used HMDB51 dataset and then extracted it, and then passed it batch fram wise through a CNN+LSTM model we got 67% accuracy by trainin it on just 1/5 of one of the three split of HMDB51 dataset.

+* For third implementation I used glucon and mxnet library which has prewritten script to download and extract hmdb51 dataset and then used it on 3D resNeXt model.

 # Model Architecture and Details